sandkum5/demos/terraform/demos/README.md

 `10_validation` : Code to showcase variable input validation

+`11_policy` : Code to showcase policy check using conftest.

 ## How to Demo
 - **Update** `ApiKey.txt` file with the Intersight ApiKey.